 It is not the pampered, composed look of a celebrity.
 It is not the shameless look of street hustler or the endlessly beseeching look of a teenager, seeing the lens and longing to become a star.
 It is not the bored look of someone for whom spectacle has displaced reality.

 Many photographers strongly identify with their subjects.
 Larry Clark, for one, locates his subjects' strangeness in illicit desires and acts, and he removes them from familiar surroundings while suggesting that a generic rootlessness lies everywhere in contemporary America if one only paid attention.
 Finally, he thrusts all that in one's face.
 He demands and refuses judgment.
+Not her.
 The regard in an Arbus print begs for judgment of everyone present but the sitter.

 That look, that invitation to the camera to do its worst, still presents a challenge.
 It obliges others to remember that they are looking, too, even when they blame the photographer for lingering on the freak show.
 It demands that they ask repeatedly just who is revealing what to whom.

 Arbus did not always work that way.
-In her first solo efforts, from the late 1950s, she captures her subjects in passing, like Robert Frank in The Americans than Danny Lyon in his intimate acquaintances.
+In her first solo efforts, from the late 1950s, she captures her subjects in passing, more like Robert Frank in The Americans than Danny Lyon in his intimate acquaintances.
 Perhaps she did not know them well enough yet, or perhaps she knew photography too well.
 Walker Evans had his "American photographs" and prowled the subways, his camera hidden beneath his coat, and Duane Michals has his Empty New York.
 Art photographers had sought that "perfect moment," and photojournalists had walked the streets day after day.
 A fixation on the bizarre may already suggest documentation—whether in Leonardo's drawings or with Weegee, holding out his press pass and bulky flashbulb.